Building the Budget

 Academic Year: Faculty: 24.5%, Summer, 7.70%

 Note: For expenditure purposes, fringe benefit rates are charged at the rate that is in effect when the expense is incurred.

 For a detailed breakdown of fringe benefit rates, contact OSRP at firstname.lastname@example.org.

+Indirect costs represent those expenses not readily allocable to any single research or training project, but which represents the costs for the University in carrying out research, training activities and other sponsored programs.
 Illinois Institute of Technology (IIT) requires all grant applications for external funding include an indirect cost rate (also known as the F&A cost reimbursement rate) :

 APPLICATIONS TO FEDERAL SPONSORS